Asbjoedt/validate-spreadsheet/README.md

 **Important!** The program supports validation of .xlsx file format standard and archival data quality specifications.
 For ods. the program currently only supports validation of file format standard.
 I am looking into how to support validation of archival data quality specifications.

+## Return codes
+The program writes information to the console and it also returns a code to integrate in workflows.

+* 0 = spreadsheet is invalid
+* 1 = spreadsheet is valid
+* 2 = program error occured (e.g. file format is not a spreadsheet file format or ODF Validator was not found)

 ## Dependencies
 :warning: **[ODF Validator 0.10.0](https://odftoolkit.org/conformance/ODFValidator.html)**
 * ODF Validator is used for validating OpenDocument Spreadsheets file format (.ods).